AJPagan1/BuddycardsJS/README.md

 ![Status](https://img.shields.io/badge/status-stable-success)
 ![Data Driven](https://img.shields.io/badge/system-data--driven-blue)

-BuddycardsJS is a data-driven extension for Buddycards that lets you add Buddycards-style content with JSON and textures.
+BuddycardsJS is a data-driven KubeJS addon for Buddycards that lets you create Buddycards-style content with JSON and textures.

-This README covers the current non-battle feature set, including:
+This README covers the current feature set, including:

 - sets
 - cards